CHAP 1 -

 illustrates the use of routing information instead of speed information for the

 indications.
-Rule 237, diverging clear, would be a medium clear
+Rule 237, diverging clear, would be a

 on the east coast, and the diverging approach in the east would be either

 for the Kentucky region which appears to use route signaling instead of speed

 signaling, another is the

 But even with railroads that do use route signaling,

 sometimes the indications can give speed info as seen in an excerpt from the

 In the ATSF rulebook, it does not show any three head